flatironinstitute/finufft/docs/c.rst

   finufft_execute(plan, &c[0], &F[0]);
   // ... you could now send in new points, and/or do transforms with new c data
   // ...
-  // step 4: free the memory used by the plan... finufft_destroy(plan);
+  // step 4: when done, free the memory used by the plan... finufft_destroy(plan);

 This writes the Fourier coefficients to ``F`` just as in the earlier 2D example.